-Denise Hall, Fit Fare – Since I like sweet potatoes so much, I wanted to share another recipe.
-As noted in a previous post on sweet potato fries, the sweet potato dishes I grew up with in the South, laden with fat and sugar, were far from fit fare.
-While scanning through one of my cookbooks, Enola Prudhomme’s Low Calorie Cajun Cooking, I came across a recipe for sweet potato muffins I wanted to try.
+While scanning through one of my favorite old cookbooks, Enola Prudhomme’s Low Calorie Cajun Cooking, I came across a recipe for sweet potato muffins I wanted to try.

 I had the good fortune to eat this very item at her restaurant, Prudhomme’s Cajun Cafe, in Carencro, Louisiana.
-While we waited for our meal, servers bought out homemade cornbread, rolls and muffins to our table for sampling.
+While we waited for our meal, servers bought out homemade cornbread, rolls, and muffins to our table for sampling.
 According to Enola, the recipe from the cookbook is a lower fat version of the muffin offered at the restaurant.
+But there wasn’t any sacrifice in the taste or texture.
 I served my muffins at a Memorial Day picnic to great reviews.

 Special Diet Notes: Sweet Potato Muffins